RaskaRuby/createSeedWords/README.md

 ### What are Private Keys and Seed Words?

-A private key is essentially a very large random number in a particular format that can create a wallet.
-A private key is used to sign transactions, and to derive all addresses and public keys for that wallet.
+A private key is essentially a very large random number in a particular format.
+A private key is used to restore wallets, sign transactions, and to derive all addresses and public keys for that wallet.
 It must be stored securely and kept private, as anyone knowing the private key can restore a wallet and have complete access to the funds in it.

-To make it easier for users to record their private keys, standards have been adopted to convert that very large number into a series of mneumonic seed words, usually 12-24 words in length.
+To make it easier for users to record their private keys, standards (like BIP39) have been adopted to convert that very large number into a series of mneumonic seed words, usually 12-24 words in length.
 Wallets can often be restored using either the private key or the seed words, as they represent the same value.
+Be aware the the seed words alone may not be enough alone to restore your wallet, especially if you switch to different wallet software.
+In addition to recording your wallet seed words, also record the [derivation path the wallet uses](https://walletsrecovery.org/).

 ### Where Does That Random Number Come From?